How To Fish Los Banos Reservoir

 Arroyo Padre Flats

-Fish the weedline edges parallel with crankbait, lipless crankbait, spinnerbait, umbrella rig, swim jig, underspin jig or chatterbait.
+Crankbait, lipless crankbait, spinnerbait, umbrella rig, swim jig, underspin jig, or chatterbait along weedline edges.

 Located: midlake